stereotype441/language/resources/type-system/inference.md

   - Otherwise, let `T` be `dynamic`. _Soundness is satisfied by the fact that all values are instances satisfying type `dynamic`._

-  - _TODO(paulberry): this implies that if there's an extension method `.call` on `int`, `d.hashCode()` is treated as a dynamic dispatch rather than an extension method invocation.
-Is this correct?
-Is it what we want?_

 - Otherwise, if `U_0` is a (_non-nullable_) function type, and `id` is `call`,
   then: